-Estimates of the fishing mortality reference point $F{0.1}$ are available from yield per recruit modeling (Table 2).
-Parallel spawning stock biomass per recruit modeling was conducted to estimate the SSBPR corresponding with each estimate of $F{0.1}$.
+Estimates of the fishing mortality reference point $F{0.1}$ are available from yield per recruit modelling (Table 3).
+Parallel spawning stock biomass per recruit modelling was conducted to estimate the SSBPR corresponding with each estimate of $F{0.1}$.
 These estimates are sensitive to the assumed value of natural mortality (M) and uncertainty in pipi growth parameters.